bayareaunicorn2/wowwow-intellij/README.md

-# wowwow-intellij
+# AI coding assistant for Intellij

-aI coding assistant for Intellij - code conversion take your organization from jdk8 to jdk17 - jdk21
+## Featuring  code conversion take your organization from jdk8 to jdk17 - jdk21 in hours not weeks.